 The English Premier League season is only a month old, but already there’s been more drama and high-jinx so far.

-Going on their first month performances of the season, Manchester City certainly look the team to beat.
-Pep Guardiola’s side have always been tipped to be strong contenders, but although there have been question marks over his position as manager and whether certain players, particularly Vincent Kompany and Yaya Toure, would deliver after failing to deliver in 2015/2016, they have been nothing short of superb.
+Going on their first-month performances of the season, Manchester City certainly looks the team to beat.
+Pep Guardiola’s side have always been tipped to be strong contenders, but although there has been a question mark over his position as manager and whether certain players, particularly Vincent Kompany and Yaya Toure, would deliver after failing to deliver in 2015/2016, they have been nothing short of superb.
 Bookmakers have been quick to install them as favourites ahead of defending champions Leicester City, and going by current performance, it is easy to see why punters would look for the best odds on the market to back then.

 They have started the season on fire and shown all the qualities that were evidently missing throughout the whole of last season: creative flair, defensive solidity and a ruthless streak in front of goal.
 They swept aside Sunderland with ominous ease in their opening game.
 West Ham provided Guardiola’s men with their first real test of the season, but excellent goals from Sterling and Fernandinho maintained Manchester City’s 100% start to the season and, on present form, they look great value at 5/6.

-Man United and Man City will lock horns on Saturday, when Manchester City will take on neighbours City at Old Trafford.
-Both sides are in impressive fashion, unbeaten so far but something will have to loose in this encounter.
+Man United and Man City will lock horns on Saturday when Manchester City will take on neighbours City at Old Trafford.
+Both sides are in impressive fashion, unbeaten so far but something will have to lose in this encounter.